kormax/apple-enhanced-contactless-polling/README.md

 ### Sniffing

 The second way of collecting information about ECP is via sniffing.

+#### Android

+Thanks to Observe Mode feature introduced in Android 15, most flagship mobile handsets now have an ability to sniff polling frames without the use of any external hardware.

+[Android 15 Observe Mode Demo App](https://github.com/kormax/android-observe-mode-demo) can be used to collect data about the polling loop, including all custom polling frames such as ECP.

+#### Proxmark

-It can be achieved using the functionality of a device like Proxmark (Easy or RDV2/4) connected to a Proxmark client inside of Termux running on an Android phone.
+Sniffing can also be done using the functionality of a device like Proxmark (Easy or RDV2/4) connected to a Proxmark client inside of Termux running on an Android phone.
 A couple of tidbits encountered:
 - The first time using the app I encountered an issue connecting to Proxmark3 directly as Termux did not connect a device, TCPUART app had to be installed to forward serial connection over the local network to be used in Proxmark client inside of Termux;
 - Some Android phones won't power Proxmark properly through direct connection.
 Connecting via a USB-C to USB-A dongle can help to overcome this issue.